5G Technology

 Questions

-To understand the potential of 5G for your work environment or community, ask yourself these questions to try to assess if 5G is the most appropriate, secure, cost effective and human-centric solution:
+To understand the potential of 5G for your work environment or community, ask yourself these questions to assess if 5G is the most appropriate, secure, cost effective, and human-centric solution:

 2. Are the conditions in place to effectively deploy 5G?
 That is, is there sufficient fiber backhaul and 4G infrastructure (recall that 5G is not yet a standalone technology).